n8n-io/n8n-docs/docs/hosting/starter-kits/ai-starter-kit.md

 ## Get the kit

 <!-- vale off -->
-Head to [the GitHub repository](https://github.com/n8n-io/self-hosted-ai-starter-kit) to clone the repo and get started!
+Head to [the GitHub repository](https://github.com/n8n-io/self-hosted-ai-starter-kit){:target=_blank .external-link} to clone the repo and get started!
 <!-- vale on -->

 /// note | For testing only